-Is it mandatory to have an agency to obtain a restricted area permit for Manaslu Circuit Trek?
+Is it mandatory to have an agency obtain a restricted area permit for Manaslu Circuit Trek?

-Yes, to obtain a restricted area permit of the Manaslu region, it is mandatory to have a permit from an authorized trekking agency of Nepal.
+Yes, to obtain a restricted area permit for the Manaslu region, it is mandatory to have a permit from an authorized trekking agency in Nepal.
 And this permit will only be obtained through the agency when at least two trekkers join the trip.

 Do I need a guide for Manaslu Circuit Trek?

 Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit also it is mandatory to trek with government authorized local guide which your agency will help you to provide.

 Can a solo trekker trek to Manaslu Circuit Trek?